paralus/website/docs/Quickstart/eks.md

 > Note: If you get Connection Error repeatedly, delete the `prompt` pod in your cluster.

 Congratulations!
-You've successfully deployed ZTKA and imported a local cluster.
+You've successfully deployed Paralus and imported a local cluster.

-Refer to our documentation to learn about various configurations and how you can use ZTKA.
+Refer to our documentation to learn about various [features of Paralus](../usage/).